 Since 2004, Mercy Corps has been promoting a community-led, market-based approach to addressing the key relief, recovery and resilience challenges alongside the people of Timor-Leste.

-Indonesia’s occupation of Timor-Leste from 1975 to 1998 was marked by violence (100,000 lives were lost) and resulted in large-scale destruction of economic infrastructure.
+Indonesia’s occupation of Timor-Leste from 1975 to 1998 was marked by violence and resulted in large-scale destruction of economic infrastructure.
 Since gaining independence in 2002, this island nation continues to struggle with extreme poverty and slow rebuilding efforts.